aroemers/redelay/README.md

 ;=>  #<State@329663[user/state--315]: org.postgresql.ds.PGSimpleDataSource@267825>)
 ```

-Because the active states are tracked, you can easily stop all of them by calling `(stop)`.
+Because the active states are tracked, you can easily stop them by calling `(stop)`.
-All the active states are stopped (i.e. closed), in the **reverse order of their realization**.
+All the active states are stopped (i.e. closed) in the **reverse order of their realization**.
-So while you can call `.close` on them, oftentimes you don't need to.
+So while you can call `.close` on the individual states, oftentimes you don't need to.

 ```clj
 (stop)